top of page

 Bateman Case Study Competition

-Collaborated with a five-person team to research, plan, and execute a strategic public relations campaign for a national client as part of PRSSA’s Bateman Case Study Competition.
-Conducted primary and secondary research, developed key messages, designed creative tactics, and implemented events aimed at increasing awareness and engagement among target audiences.
-Contributed to writing, media outreach, and campaign evaluation.
+I collaborated with a five-person team to research, plan, and execute a strategic public relations campaign for a national client as part of PRSSA’s Bateman Case Study Competition.
+I helped conduct primary and secondary research, develop key messages, design creative tactics, and implement events to increase engagement and interest in library activism and First Amendment rights.
+This project was especially meaningful to me because it was my first experience helping build a campaign from start to finish.
+It taught me the value of thorough research, intentional planning, and the creation of strategies grounded in audience insight.

 01